1935 24 Hours of Le Mans: Night

 By the time the rain stopped around 10pm, the Duesenberg was out with ignition failure, after running in the top-10.
 Then sensationally, with a comfortable lead, Sommer stopped at Mulsanne corner with fuel-flow problems.
 It took an hour for him to crawl his way back to the pits just on the electric starter motor.
 During the Alfa's ordeal, Hindmarsh was able to move the Lagonda to the front followed by Stoffel, Labric's Bugatti, Howe and Gastaud all on the same lap.
 After clearing the fuel-pipe, Sommer rejoined the race seven laps down.
 Hindmarsh then had to pit to fix his headlamps, smashed by errant stones, losing a lap.
 Lewis meanwhile, now back in Howe's Alfa, was driving very fast, making up his lost laps.
 Early into the new day, he was back into second and then into the lead not long after 1am.
 Likewise, Chinetti was improving quickly after his early dramas and was up to fifth.
 At 1.15am, Sommer came into the pits, still with recurring engine issues.
 Now twenty laps behind, after driving solely for 9 hours he was exhausted.
 Encouraged on by the partisan crowd he went back out for two more laps, but facing a hopeless situation alone with a sick car, he pulled in again and retired.

 At the halfway point, in the drizzle, Howe was leading Veyron by two minutes (113 laps), a lap ahead of Louis-Dreyfus, Hindmarsh.
 Chinetti/Gastaud were fifth (108) and the other Lagonda of Benjafield/Gunter sixth (106).
 Martin/Brackenbury ran a strong 7th (105) narrowly leading the 1.5-litre class in their Aston Martin, ahead of the Sébilleau/Delaroche Riley, both comfortably out-running the MG of Maillard-Brune, leading the 2-litre class in 20th (97 laps).

 Then abruptly over the course of an hour, everything changed: Three laps later Veyron's Bugatti broke its rear axle, and the suspension on Chinetti's Alfa failed.
 Then at 5.30, Howe had to park his Alfa Romeo with his engine wrecked by a holed piston.

 In the smaller classes, the Aston Martins still held the edge over the pursuing Rileys.
 The Singer of Black/Baker was in a tight tussle with Maillard-Brune's other car, the supercharged MG in the 1-litre class.
-They had lead through the latter half of the night but were stopped at 8am with a broken starter motor – a fault that had already claimed their stablemate.
+They had led through the latter half of the night but were stopped at 8am with a broken starter motor – a fault that had already claimed their stablemate.